NCIP/cagrid-portal/cagrid-1-0/caGrid/projects/syncgts/test/lib/README.txt

-Add any libraries that are used for testing here.
+Add any jars that are needed for testing only here.